-Overview of key risk management issues associated with UW–Madison Volunteers.
+Overview of key risk management issues associated with UW–Madison volunteers.

-Appropriate Responsibilities for Volunteers
+Responsibilities for volunteers

-A department should not rely on volunteers to perform duties that are typically performed by permanent employees—other than on a short-term basis.
+A department should not rely on volunteers to perform duties typically performed by permanent employees—other than on a short-term basis.
 Volunteers should be supplementing the work done by employees, not replacing the need for paid staff.
 Volunteers are not to be paid or compensated.

-Letter to the Volunteer
+Letter to the volunteer

-To document the terms of the relationship, the department shall send a letter to the volunteer spelling out the begin date, end date (if any), time commitment, responsibilities, who to contact with questions and information about insurance coverage.
+To document the terms of the relationship, the department shall send a letter to the volunteer spelling out the begin date, end date (if any), time commitment, responsibilities, who to contact with questions, and information about insurance coverage.

-Insurance Issues for volunteers
+Insurance issues for volunteers

-Liability protection is provided to all officers, employees and agents of the University under Wisconsin Statute, Section 895.46(1).
+Liability protection is provided to all officers, employees, and agents of the University under Wisconsin Statute, Section 895.46(1).
 Volunteers acting under the direction and control of the University and for its benefit are considered agents and thus covered.
 This statute authorizes the State to pay claims based on the negligent acts of employees or agents or to defend employees or agents against allegations of negligence, which may have caused injury or property damage to others provided the employee or agent was acting within the scope of his/her responsibilities to the University.
-It is important that volunteers acknowledge mistakes that could lead to potential liability claims and that such incidents be reported promptly by the department to the UW–Madison Risk Management Office.
+It is important volunteers acknowledge mistakes that could lead to potential liability claims and that such incidents be reported promptly by the department to the UW–Madison Risk Management Office.